-Today, 46% of organisations use teams who interact primarily through virtual communication.
-Virtual teams not only save office space and travel budget for companies, but also facilitate great recruitment options by removing location as a barrier to employment.
+For businesses, virtual teams not only save office space and travel budget for companies, but also facilitate great recruitment options by removing location as a barrier to employment.

 In our last blog, we introduced our series on flexible working and delved into what it means for some of our Lane4 employees.
 This week, we are going to present both sides of the home-office debate to find the benefits and pitfalls of each.
 In this blog, we explore the benefits of homeworking, and why you should consider working from home tomorrow!
 You can read the opposite side of the argument here.

-According to our interviewees, there were four main positive to flexible working.
+According to our interviewees, there were four main positives to flexible working.
 Let us know in the comments if you agree with them…

 1. Greater focus, fewer distractions